Director’s Liability for Unpaid Wages in Ontarioachkarlaw-admin

 Avoiding Liability Issues as a Director

-Taking proactive steps may minimize the risk of a claim against unpaid wages against directors.
+Taking proactive steps may minimize the risk of a claim against unpaid wages in Ontario against directors.
 Acting honestly, in good faith, and diligently, will help minimize risk of liability.

 A claim management system may help companies keep track of the remuneration paid, as well as whether there are claims for unpaid wages.
 Such a system would also permit for proper documentation of the claim, including how the claim was handled.